patryk3211/PowerGrid/README.md

 Create's in-game 'Ponder' documentation will walk you through the basic physics behind the mod and help you get started with concepts like Ohm's law.
 </p>

+## Contributing
+Want to help translate this mod to another language?
+You can do so with [CrowdIn](https://crowdin.com/project/create-power-grid)